-L.1.2: Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
+L.1.2: Demonstrate a command of the conventions of standard English capitalization, punctuation, and spelling when writing.

-L.3.4: Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 5 reading and content, choosing flexibility from a range of strategies.
+L.3.4: Determine or clarify the meaning of unknown and multiple-meaning words and phrases.

-L.3.5: Demonstrate and understanding of figurative language, word relationships, and nuances in word meanings.
+L.3.5: Demonstrate an understanding of figurative language, word relationships, and nuances in word meanings.

 This year, as an incentive, we are doing a 40 Book Challenge.
 The students have to read books from a wide range of genres and will receive rewards along the way to celebrate their accomplishments.
 While this is not required, it strongly recommended that each student participate.